-Thank you for your interest in participating in HealthTech Capital’s Analyst-in-Residence program (AiR).
+Thank you for your interest in participating in HealthTech Capital Internship program, called "Analyst-in-Residence" (AiR).

 Due to SEC requirements to maintain private fundraising pitches, all of our meetings are confidential.
 Before you can join our first meeting, you must sign an NDA (non-disclosure agreement).
 All related information exchanged inside or outside meetings would also be confidential.